justengland/babel-library-boilerplate/README.md

 Put your unit tests in `test/unit`.
 The `gulp` command runs the tests.

+### AWS Config
+It is recommended that you store your AWS Credentials in ~/.aws/credentials as per the docs.
+Not sure about windows.

 ### Gulp tasks

 - `gulp` - Lint the library and tests, then run the unit tests